WilliamWang1994/ISAT_with_segment_anything/README.md

 Please refers to our latest [Documentation in English](https://isat-with-segment-anything.readthedocs.io/en/latest/index.html) or [中文文档](https://isat-samzh.readthedocs.io/zh-cn/latest/)

+auto-py-to-exe is used to generate the executable file.

 # Star History

 **Please support us with a star—it's like a virtual coffee!**